 “It’s the same quest for data in structural monitoring.
 The technology is going to get ‘smarter’ - GeoSHM now involves very high frequencies, picking up spatial movement in minutes and seconds.
 We are now picking up movements in underlying ground in days.
 Sensors come with a cost, so we’re finding those critical control places that you really need to monitor.
 Everything is being refined.”
 Jon Collett, University of Nottingham

 Project GIRP deals with subsidence issues resulting from clay shrinkage – the largest ground instability issue affecting residential property in the UK.
 With this issue responsible for 75% of all valid insurance claims this is clearly a project with a future, and banks are particularly interested in GIRP’s climate change model.
-DAMMINGS, the final project to be presented (and the subject of a success story coming soon on the Business Applications web site) uses space-based solutions for dam monitoring – augmenting or replacing conventional monitoring techniques and is now in the process of rolling out the system commercially.
+DAMMINGS, the final project to be presented and the subject of a success story now live on the Business Applications web site) uses space-based solutions for dam monitoring – augmenting or replacing conventional monitoring techniques and is now in the process of rolling out the system commercially.

 Nick Appleyard, Head of Downstream Business Applications at ESA, closed the event saying: “The attraction of customers, the sales and the expanding market opportunities have been well-characterised.
 All these projects are not only very promising but have a significant contribution in making the world a safer, more productive place, a more pleasant place to live in.”